bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This style is used as a flag to express the fact that the content of a bundle is to be shown in an italic style font.

++ q

+  This style is primary used with a quote-bundle to ask that a quotation mark to be placed before and after the entire bundle.